Here’s an interesting question: “What mortgage has the best interest rate?”

 In the event rates have fallen when it comes time to refinance (after the initial fixed period comes to an end), you could make out really well.

-And even if rates fall shortly after you get your mortgage, you can always refinance to another ARM, thereby extending your fixed period a bit longer.
+And even if rates fall shortly after you get your mortgage, you can refinance to another ARM, thereby extending your fixed period.

 Or simply trade in your ARM for a fixed-rate mortgage if rates get really good during that time.

-The other side of the coin is that rates could keep climbing, putting you in a tough spot if your ARM adjusts higher and interest rates aren’t favorable at the time of refinancing.
+The other side of the coin is that rates could keep climbing.
+This could put you in a tough spot if your ARM adjusts higher and interest rates aren’t favorable at the time of refinancing.

-Ultimately, you’re always taking a risk with an ARM, though you could also be leaving money on the table with the fixed-rate loan, especially if you don’t keep it anywhere close to term.
+Ultimately, you’re always taking a risk with an ARM.
+But you could also be leaving money on the table with the fixed-rate loan, especially if you don’t keep it anywhere close to term.

 Either way, watch those closing costs and be wary of resetting the clock on your mortgage if your ultimate goal is to pay it off in full.